NVIDIA/NeMo/docs/sources/source/nlp/joint_intent_slot_filling.rst

 In this tutorial, we are going to implement a joint intent and slot filling system with pretrained BERT model based on `BERT for Joint Intent Classification and Slot Filling <https://arxiv.org/abs/1902.10909>`_ :cite:`chen2019bert`.
 All code used in this tutorial is based on ``examples/nlp/joint_intent_slot_with_bert.py``.

 There are four pretrained BERT models that we can select from using the argument `--pretrained_bert_model`.
-We're currently using the script for loading pretrained models from `pytorch_transformers`.
+We're currently using the script for loading pretrained models from `transformers`.
 See the list of available pretrained models `here <https://huggingface.co/pytorch-transformers/pretrained_models.html>`__.

 Preliminaries